AmrDeveloper/Amun/docs/reference/struct.md

 ```
 ## Packed Struct Declaration

-To declare struct with no padding between fields you need to use `packed` keyword
+To declare struct with no padding between fields you need to use `#packed` directive

 ```
 // 1 (with 3 padding) + 4 + 1 (with 3 padding) = 12 bytes